Bernard Tekpetey: Club career

 Having successfully undergone a trial period, Schalke 04 signed Tekpetey was signed from Ghanaian second-tier side Unistar Soccer Academy in February 2016.
 He made his debut for the club on 24 November, starting in a 2–0 win over OGC Nice.
 He won a penalty, which was converted by Dennis Aogo for Schalke's second goal, before being sent off in the second-half after committing two bookable offences.

 After a season-long loan to Ludogorets Razgrad, Tekpetey permanently joined the team on 29 June 2021.
 He established himself as an undisputed starter for the team, becoming a key player and a reliable goalscorer.
 In May 2024, Tekpetey was handed a four-match ban following a red card received in an ill-tempered match against CSKA Sofia, which saw him miss the remaining matches of the season.
 In August 2024, he suffered a broken foot in the first leg of the Champions League qualifying match against Azerbaijani team Qarabagh and after undergoing a successful operation in Austria, was expected to be sidelined until the end of 2024.
 Reportedly, at the time the player was close to finalizing a transfer to Parma, which fell through due to the incident.
-On 2 April 2025, Tekpetey returned to action after his recovery from injury, coming on as substitute during the second half of the Ludogorets reserve side's 2:0 win over Nesebar.
+On 2 April 2025, Tekpetey returned to action after his recovery from injury, coming on as substitute during the second half of the Ludogorets reserve side's 2–0 win over Nesebar.
+On 3 February 2026, he scored the only goal in a 1–0 win over Levski Sofia in the Bulgarian Supercup.